buildpacks/rfcs/text/0000-lifecycle-descriptor.md

 The format of a api version would be <major>.<minor> or <major> (with a minor of 0 implied).
 A change to the major version of an API would indicate a non-backwards-compatible change, while a change to the minor version would indicate availability of one or more additional features.
 For example, a lifecycle that specifies version 1.2 of the buildpack api supports buildpacks that specify versions 1.0, 1.1, 1.2, but not those that specify 1.3.

-When `lifeycle.toml` exists but either of the `api.x` fields is omitted, `pack` will be assume that the lifecycle implements the latest API known to that version of `pack`.
-When `lifecycle.toml` is omitted, `pack` will initially warn users and assume the lifecycle implements the oldest known api version, for backwards compatibility.
+When `lifecycle.toml` exists, both of the`api.x` fields are required.
+When `lifecycle.toml` is omitted, `pack` will warn users and assume the lifecycle implements the oldest known api version, for backwards compatibility.
 Eventually `pack` may require the presence of `lifecycle.toml`.

 # How it Works
 [how-it-works]: #how-it-works